-At the time of hiring and at every annual sexual harassment prevention training program, the District will provide each employee a notice containing this policy and the information presented at the District's sexual harassment prevention training program.
+At the time of hiring and at every annual sexual discrimination prevention training program, the District will provide each employee a notice containing this policy and the information presented at such training program.

-This notice will be provided in English and in the language identified by the employee as his or her primary language, provided that the New York State Department of Labor Commissioner has published a template of the model materials in that language.
+This notice will be provided in English and in the language identified by the employee as their primary language, provided that the New York State Commissioner of Labor has published a template of the model materials in that language.

 The notice will be delivered in writing, either in print or digitally.
-The notice will either link to or include, as an attachment or printed copy, the policy and training materials.
+The notice will either link to or include the policy and training materials as an attachment or printed copy.